-The opening track “Ain’t Messin Round” is a Stax-like number with horns driving the song along, “When My Train Pulls In” probably represents his blues rock style best and contains wailing guitar solos throughout, “Travis County” is a quick-paced rock and roll number that sounds as if Chuck Berry could have written it, while “Glitter Ain’t Gold” is very Lenny Kravitz-like both vocally and musically.
-These tracks are the centre pieces on the album and are a clear representation of his blues rock style and guitar playing.
-The ferocity and pace of some of these tracks allows him room to experiment in some places and thus sees him explore hip-hop and R&B on the album also.
+The opening track “Ain’t Messin Round” is a Stax-like number with horns driving the song along, “When My Train Pulls In” probably represents his blues-rock style best and contains wailing guitar solos throughout, “Travis County” is a quick-paced rock and roll number that sounds as if Chuck Berry could have written it, while “Glitter Ain’t Gold” is very Lenny Kravitz-like both vocally and musically.
+These tracks are the centerpieces on the album and are a clear representation of his blues-rock style and guitar playing.
+The ferocity and pace of some of these tracks allow him room to experiment in some places and thus sees him explore hip-hop and R&B on the album also.
 “Blak and Blu” and “The Life” are the two hip-hop influenced tracks on the record, with the former sampling Gil Scott-Heron, while “Please Come Home” is a soulful Motown influenced number that has shades of The Miracles and Temptations especially in Clark Jr.’s falsetto vocal.

 Having not heard any of his previous material I was very impressed by this album, particularly his guitar playing (man this guy has some chops), but also the diversity in style on this record.
 I feel if it was an album of ten or twelve tracks of the same heavy blues it could become too much of a good thing.
 Therefore, the presence of some R&B and hip-hop numbers balances the heavier guitar tracks out nicely, and also comes as a gentle relief from the blues material.
 I would recommend this album to people into blues rock or rock in general, I also think fans of the early-Black Keys would appreciate this as well.
 People who like to dance should also take note as there are some tracks on here that are great for dancing to, which is not always the case with rock forms.
 A nicely done album by a very talented guy, I look forward to his next offering.